tiendu/tiendu.github.io/_posts/2026-05-21-compliance-for-bioinfo-engineers-eng.md

 - Is the output clinical or research-only?
 - Does the pipeline need validation?

+Likely frameworks:

-HIPAA may apply.
-ISO-style security controls may be expected.
-FDA-related concerns may appear if outputs guide care.
+- HIPAA may apply.
+- ISO 27001-style security controls may be expected.
+- FDA-related concerns may appear if outputs guide care.
+- NIST 800-53 may appear if the hospital or customer uses it as a control framework.

 ### Scenario 2: EU research consortium shares genomic data